Chenyc666/Auto-UPS-Label-Create-Via-CRM-Info/README.md

 # Auto-UPS-Label-Create-Via-CRM-Info
-Generated UPS label for customer through CRM (Customer Relationship Management)'s Order This project based on UPS Shippment API python, and using catching merchant infomation using JS
+Generated UPS label for merchant through internal CRM (Customer Relationship Management)'s Order This project based on UPS Shippment API python, and using catching merchant infomation using JS